From "Succession" To TikTok, There’s Nothing Silent About Quiet Luxury

 Spaces where the white elite are the norm were the starting point for Succession costume designer Michelle Matland, who recalls physically spending time in places where the upper class mingles to get a sense of what they wear and how they behave.
 “In early stages, a lot of time was spent researching, not just in magazines and online, but physically visiting restaurants, corporate offices and the like,” Matland tells Refinery29.
 “We spent months finding out who these people are so that we can be as authentic and real as possible and tell the story we were trying to tell.”
 Over the past three seasons, Matland’s work has made people deeply curious about clothes that might look basic but that have a hefty price tag which tells a different story.

 “The idea was if you have real money, you don’t show it off,” she says.
-“These people have mega money and it’s expensive and it’s tasteful but it’s not labeled or showy.”
+“These people have mega money and it’s expensive and it’s tasteful but it’s not labelled or showy.”

 Advertisement

 But more than the size, it was about the bag’s print.
 The choice made Greg’s date an outsider.
-Historically, logos, flashiness, and vibrant clothing has often been dismissed by rich and white groups, according to Square.
-“There’s long roots to this bias that people are tapping into when they use words like ‘understated’ or ‘pared down,’” he says.
+Historically, logos, flashiness, and vibrant clothing have often been dismissed by rich and white groups, according to Square.
+“There are long roots to this bias that people are tapping into when they use words like ‘understated’ or ‘paired down,’” he says.
 “It’s aesthetic whiteness.”
 And recently, Square points out that the fashion world has been shedding its streetwear layers, which were highly popular in the late 2010s, resurfacing styles and aesthetics that represent a pendulum swing.
 “It just seems like people are sort of retreating back to things that have been historically associated with wealthy white people,” he says.

 With young women on TikTok promoting the idea that a monochrome outfit makes one look like a “rich wife,” it’s clear that quiet luxury is about a lot more than just clothes.
 Amid an impending recession and cost of living crisis, there’s a clear desire from quiet luxury promoters to escape this reality by using the trend as yet another aspirational costume.
 But, in the process, both the industry and fashion fans are furthering a centuries-long assimilation that’s always shed cultural richness from BIPOC communities.